 The proposal was developed without adequate economic analysis.
-The proposal fails to justify significant increases in capital or to assess the significant associated costs.
+The proposal failed to justify significant increases in capital or to assess the significant associated costs.

-The proposal would reverse regulatory tailoring by applying a one-size-fits-all standard to all banks above \$100 billion in assets.
+The proposal would have reversed regulatory tailoring by applying a one-size-fits-all standard to all banks above \$100 billion in assets.

-Increasing capital requirements will drive demand to the less regulated nonbank sector.
+Increasing capital requirements would have driven demand to the less regulated nonbank sector.
 These nonbanks are not subject to any robust capital requirements, and as economic conditions worsen over the course of a business cycle, they will not be able to absorb the shocks and continue providing credit to businesses and households.
-This will impact the economic resiliency of the U.S. economy.
+This would have affected the economic resiliency of the U.S. economy.